qzio/w2fau2f/README.md

 ## Usage

 The idea is to run `w2fau2f` on your vpn server node.
-Preferrable used with [wireguard](https://wireguard.com) but should probably work ok with openvpn or similar.
+Preferable used with [wireguard](https://wireguard.com) but should probably work ok with openvpn or similar.

 w2fau2f assumes your vpn setup is as follows: